karl-zylinski/karl-zylinski.github.io/new/content/posts/hot-reload-gameplay-code.md

 #### Split `game_init` into `game_init` and `game_init_window`

 In your game DLL you have an `game_init` procedure.
 Now, you could create your Raylib window in there.
 But then, whenever you do a full reset, it would try to create another window!
-A solution is to have a `game_init_window` and `game_shutdown_window` function exposed by the game DLL in which you open and close your Raylib window respectively.
-You'll only run the `game_init_window` function before the main loop and the `shutdown_window` function after the main loop finishes.
+A solution is to have a `game_init_window` and `game_shutdown_window` procedure exposed by the game DLL in which you open and close your Raylib window respectively.
+You'll only run the `game_init_window` procedure before the main loop and the `shutdown_window` procedure after the main loop finishes.

 ## That's it!